lxx0628/Prompting-Framework-Survey/README.md

 Sincerely welcome:

-🙋‍♂️ Share good prompting frameworks with us!
+🙋‍♂️ Share good prompting frameworks with us!!!

-🙋‍♀️ Share your experience of using different prompting frameworks and your urgent needs and services!
+🙋‍♀️ Share your experience of using different prompting frameworks and your urgent needs and services!!!

-🙋 Brainstorm the future shape of prompting frameworks！
+🙋 Brainstorm the future shape of prompting frameworks!!!

 and more ...